nerwuuus/portfolio-projects/README.md

-**PowerBi**
+**Power BI**

-I have connected PowerBi to the local PostgreSQL server and database coffee_sales.
+I have connected Power BI to the local PostgreSQL server and database 'coffee_sales'.
 Data was manipulated and transformed, e.g., extracting month and year from date and merging it in new column.
 I used Copilot to help me generate DAX query to assign the correct time of the day to the transaction_time:

 ![image](https://github.com/user-attachments/assets/f597996a-ce37-424e-8a2f-b2ccb6c62edb)